sneakysneak/docs/pages/connector-authentication/google.md

     **URL**: Your Cyclr service domain, e.g. https://app-h.cyclr.com/.
 This can be found in your Cyclr Console under Settings > Integration Settings > Service Domain.

-    **Redirect URL**: you must add 2 callback URLs to allow Google to be used in your Cyclr Console templates as well as your Cyclr accounts.
+    **Redirect URL**: you must add a callback URL to allow Google to be used in your Cyclr Console and it's accounts.

-    These URLs are:

-    * {% raw %}https://{{Your Cyclr console domain e.g. my.cyclr.com or my.cyclr.uk}}/connector/callback{% endraw %}
+    The URL is:

     * {% raw %}https://{{Your Cyclr service domain e.g. app-h.cyclr.com}}/connector/callback{% endraw %}

 3. Go to Cyclr Console (https://my.cyclr.com/console) > Connectors > Connector Library > Google Sheets/Drive/etc. > Setup